iamnotnato/alx-system_engineering-devops/0x00-shell_basics/README.md

 * **18. Life is a series of commas, not periods**
   * File : [103-commas](./103-commas)
   * Required : A command that lists all the files and directories of the current directory, separated by commas (,).

+💡*Fun Fact : "Life is a series of commas, not periods." - Matthew McConaughey*
 <br>

 * **19. File type: School**